The projects of the Belgian-Luxembourg Chamber of Commerce in Russia

 We are actively cooperating with Russian government agencies, regional governments in order to provide as simple and quick entry to the market as possible.

-You know that in Russia today there is a large number of various public and parastatal institutions designed to promote development of business initiatives, but, unfortunately, they are not always effective.
-Judging by the number of incoming requests to us we can see that interest in Russia is still high, and we are confident that well-sustained development lies ahead for Russian-Belgian and Russian-Luxembourg relations.
+Judging by the number of incoming requests to us in 2022 we can see that interest in Russia is still high, and we are confident that well-sustained development lies ahead for Belgian-Russian and Luxembourg-Russian relations.

 BLCCR Moscow headquarter office